 With a manager account you can:

-- Use a single sign in to access all managed Google Ads accounts, including other manager accounts.
+- Use a single sign in to access all client Google Ads accounts, including other manager accounts.

 - Search, navigate, and manage all of your accounts from a single, easy-to-read dashboard.

-- Create and manage campaigns for your managed accounts from within your manager account.
+- Create and manage campaigns for your client accounts from within your manager account.

 - Easily compare performance across all accounts and run reports for multiple accounts at once.